-The Better Plants program will deliver a VINPLT on industrial water systems from June 15 to Aug 3, 2021.
-The Water VINPLT will be conducted by industrial experts and Technical Account Managers using online video communication technologies.
-The Water VINPLT comprises eight (8) 2.5 -hour online training sessions (2-hours formal training and optional 0.5-hour Q&A) that will be delivered every Tuesday 10:00 AM – 12:30 PM ET for eight (8) consecutive weeks.
-Participating in this VINPLT is free and open to all the Better Plants program partners.
-This VINPLT event is limited to 25 participants from 6–8 companies or facilities.
+The Better Plants program will deliver virtual INPLTs for Industrial Water Efficiency (Industrial Water VINPLTs) from March 3 to April 21, 2022.
+The Water VINPLTs will be performed online by industrial water experts and energy efficiency experts.
+The Water VINPLTs comprise eight (8) 2.5-hour online training sessions (2-hours formal training and optional 0.5-hour Q&A) that will be delivered every Thursday 10:00 AM–12:30 PM ET for eight (8) consecutive weeks.
+Participating in the VINPLTs is free and open to all Better Plants partners.

 At the completion of the VINPLT, Professional Development Hours (PDHs) Certificates will be prepared for the attendees upon request.
 Participants are expected to collect measurements/data from water using systems in their own facilities perform a water assessment and identify water efficiency opportunities with help from the instructors.
-To collect the assessment data, in some cases, diagnostic equipment will be arranged and shipped to the partner’s facility.
+To collect the assessment data, diagnostic equipment can be arranged and shipped to the partner’s facility.
 The Better Plants diagnostic equipment is available on a first-come, first-serve basis.

 The session will lay out the fundamentals of an industrial water assessment, water baselining and the true cost of water.
 Participants will learn to identify their facility’s water risk, chart out facility-level water flows, and be introduced to the Plant Water Profiler Tool (PWP).